squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 :::note

 Notice that type hints were added to **group_by_param** variable.
 This is useful to provide the IDE required information to suggest appropriate methods for auto-complete.
-With a list of suggestions the moment you type `group_by_param.get`, you don't have to memorize that the **get_selected** method exists for SingleSelectParameter objects for instance, or what method names are available for other parameter classes, given that the IDE is configured to the correct Python interpreter / virtual environment.
+With a list of suggestions the moment you type `group_by_param.get`, you don't have to memorize that the **get_selected** method exists for SingleSelectParameter objects, or what method names are available for other parameter classes.
+This is given that the IDE is configured to the correct Python interpreter / virtual environment.

 :::